scottpdawson/art-of-working-remotely/pages/remotechat.md

 ## How do you #RemoteChat?
 It's easy!

-1. Log into Twitter at 1p EST (6p UTC) each Wednesday
+1. Log into Twitter at 1p EDT (5p UTC) each Wednesday
 2. Look for the [#RemoteChat](https://twitter.com/search?q=%23RemoteChat) tag
 3. Answer 6 questions over the course of the hour.
 For Q1, start your tweet with A1 and use the #RemoteChat hashtag
 4. Enjoy interacting with others!